A Real Time Scarface

 Suddenly there was an abrupt recess called by the judge when one of the DA’s witnesses suddenly changed his testimony.
 Later in the jury room, we surmised that he was threatened by members of Charlie’s crew, who were present in the courtroom and projecting leering stares at him.
 The rest of the trial was so quick there wasn’t time for jury tampering.

 I had little to offer, since I had already made up my mind.
-After about four hours of deliberations we decided unanimously to pronounce him guilty—a verdict I hadn’t disputed.
+I was confused by the notorious Philadelphia lawyers, and their “objections, objection sustained, and overruled etc.” After about four hours of deliberations we decided unanimously to pronounce him guilty—a verdict I hadn’t disputed.
 Since I was the only young brother on the jury, Charlie stared at me as we returned to the court room.
 I don’t know if he was attempting to read the verdict from the countenance on my face, or if he was threatening me.

 In fact, later in life, I was also charged for a similar offense.
 As I noted this occurrence during the time of this writing, I had reflected on how easily I flipped over to the dark-side, despite my Christian convictions and my displeasure with dope dealers in my earlier years.